- The early symptoms of HIV are sometimes very mild and can be easily dismissed as cold and flu symptoms.

 In the later stages, HIV can lead to short-term memory loss, mental confusion, and coma.
 The most advanced stage of HIV is called acquired immune deficiency syndrome (AIDS).
 At this stage, the immune system is severely compromised and infections become increasingly difficult to fight off.
 Women with AIDS are at greater risk of aggressive cancers that are difficult to treat.

 HIV is transmitted through bodily fluids.
 This can happen when drug users share needles or through sexual intercourse.
 To reduce the risk of HIV infection, don’t share needles.
-Unless you have a single sexual partner who is HIV-negative, always use a condom—and use it properly.
+Unless you have a single sexual partner who is HIV-negative (and as long as you are their only partner), always use a condom and use it properly.

-The New York State Department of Health advises that women should not douche after sex.
+Women should not douche after sex.
 It provides no protection against transmission of HIV.
-In addition, douching can alter the natural bacterial balance of yeast in the vagina, increasing the risk of HIV and STDs, or making an already existing infection worse.
+Also, douching can alter the natural bacterial balance of yeast in the vagina, increasing the risk of HIV and STDs, or making an existing infection worse.